Based in Copenhagen, Denmark

 During the development of the game I am periodically releasing smaller standalone experiences from the fictional world of Archipelago.
 Those "Other Islands" come in the form of short vignette games, simulation art and still images.

 TIDE, the first simulation-art piece from the world of Archipelago, is a climate elegy, and is available for free online.

 Born in Jerusalem and living in Copenhagen, I am a game designer with a multidisciplinary arts background.
 I have been working in the games industry since 2013, on products ranging from racing games, to educational software, to MMOs.
-I also frequently write and give public talks about game culture, and have been curating videogame exhibitions for the better part of the last decade.
+I also sometimes write and give public talks about game culture, and have been curating videogame exhibitions for the better part of the last decade.
 In all my work I try to make experiences that are rewarding, evocative, and meaningful.

 More information can be found at shalevmoran.com